-We spent the morning at the Nature Center.
+We spent the entire morning at the Edwin Warner Nature Center.
 Again.
-They love that place.
-I spend lots of time at the dirt playground watching my kids playing in the dirt and mud.
-I don’t know the official name but that is what we call it!
-They love making mud pies, dirt gardens, and dirt volcanoes.
+They love that place!
+I spend lots of time at the what we call, “the dirt playground” watching my kids playing in the dirt and mud.
+The hanging sign says, Nature Play so I guess that is the actual, official name.
+It is sort of like a playground with nature as the main attraction.
+They love making mud pies, dirt gardens, and dirt volcanoes there.
 I love seeing them pretend and have fun with “mother earth”!

 …parents are hurting their children by treating dirt as a four-letter word.
-Our extreme culture of cleanliness and fear of contact with everyday germs is interrupting children’s impulses to explore and experiment, and thwarting the human body’s natural means of protection” From the Chicago Tribune
+Our extreme culture of cleanliness and fear of contact with everyday germs is interrupting children’s impulses to explore and experiment, and thwarting the human body’s natural means of protection” –Chicago Tribune